jtonic/handson-web-2018/README.md

         - type `Run inspection by Name` (cmd alt shift i)
         - type `eslint`
         - check uncommitted files | All (or select the change list which are going to be solely committed)
+    - Make sure you have Perform code analysis checked in commit dialog.
+This will perform the eslint checks on the modified/new files.

 - DON'T USE GLOBAL VARIABLES.
 Use strict mode ('use strict') to prevent global variables. __In ECMAScript modules, which always have strict mode semantics, the directives are unnecessary.__